The Ultimate Guide to Travel Nurse Housing & Resources

 Want to know if you qualify?
 Email or text your recruiter.
 Copy and paste the text below:

-I’m interested in utilizing Payment Assistance for my upcoming assignment.
+I’m interested in utilizing Financial Assistance for housing for my upcoming assignment.
 Can you put me in touch with my housing specialist?

 Travel Nurse Housing Tip 2: Avoid Housing Stressors